 The TDChristian Resource Program provides support to students who have special learning needs.
 For students who have been involved in special education programs in grade school, consultation between our resource department, families and the elementary school helps facilitate transition to high school.
-When learning difficulties are identified at the secondary level, the student, the classroom teacher, the family and the resource teacher work together to develop an appropriate educational program that will enable the student to be successful in the classroom.
+When learning difficulties are identified at the secondary level, the student, the classroom teacher, the family, and the resource teacher work together to develop an individualized educational program including appropriate accommodations.
+The aim is for the student to learn how to advocate given his or her unique learning needs and successfully complete a high school program.